CLA 101-7 College Seminar: American Classics: Ancient Greece and Rome in Modern Culture and Film

 Constantinople is no more.
 Officially, it was renamed Istanbul by the Turkish authorities in 1930, but practically, it acquired this name in 1453, when Eastern Roman Empire vanished from the face of the earth.
 For more than a thousand years, Constantinople remained the largest, wealthiest, and most famous city in the world.
 The ancient Slavs admiringly called it Tsargrad—"the Emperor-City," while the ancient Scandinavians knew it as Miklagard—"the Great City."
 Only scarce remains of Constantinople still protrude here and there in today's Istanbul: no more than a hundred monuments from the Middle Age have survived: churches, aqueducts, walls etc., and in our course, we will certainly explore and discuss them.
 After studying the ancient underground reservoirs preserved in modern-day city, we will discuss how water was sourced and used in this unique metropolis, which does not stand on any flowing water.
 Looking at the triumphal columns, we will explore the magical beliefs and sorceries associated with them.
 Examining the remains of palaces, we will read about the times when court ceremonies required nobles to dance and how many times a day the emperor changed his clothes and what his various garments were.
 We will read about taverns and barracks, brothels and prisons, orphanages and monasteries.
 But most importantly, by studying texts, we will learn about the people of Constantinople—so different from us, yet in many ways remarkably similar.

 It is perhaps unsurprising that our time - obsessed as it is with GDP growth, the ups and downs of the stock market, inflation rates, the trade deficit - produces scholarship that studies the ancient Roman economy.
 This scholarship has made us increasingly aware of how different Rome was from the modern world.
-This course will focus on what that difference means for the realities of everyday life, both past and present.
+This course will focus on what that difference means for the realities of everyday life.
 Questions to be addressed are: What did economic growth mean for the economy of the Romans?
 Can we even measure it?
 What role did energy consumption play in economic performance?
 What was the role of social class in business?
 What was the influence of a demographic regime with low life expectancy?
 How was trade conducted over long distances without fast means of communication and transportation?
 What was the role of technology and technological progress in the economy?

 CLA 370 Greek and Roman Religion: Ancient Sacrifice: Belief and Ritual